-- Ramadan is known to be the month of Quran.
-It is highly recommended in the Ramadan to read and study the Holy Quran and to share with others.
+- Ramadan is known to be the month of the It is highly recommended to read, study, and share your knowledge of the Holy Quran with others during the blessed month.

-- The Night of Decree or The Night of Power (Laylat al-Qadr) falls in this month, which is better than a thousand months, can be found in the last 10 days of Ramadan.
+- The Night of Decree or The Night of Power (Laylat al-Qadr), which is better than a thousand months, can be found in the last 10 days of Ramadan.

-- In this Holy month, the gates of “Paradise” are opened, the gates of “Hell” are closed and the “Devils are chained up”.
+- In this holy month, the gates of “Paradise” open, the gates of “Hell” close, and the “Devils” are chained up.

-- It is a very rewarding act in Ramadan to offer Iftaar (sunset meal) to those who are fasting.
+- It is a very rewarding act in Ramadan to offer Iftar (sunset meal) to those who are fasting.

-- It is said in an authentic Hadith of Prophet Muhammad (peace be upon him) that fasting in Ramadan sincerely out of faith and in the hope of reward, Allah SWT will forgive all our previous sins, provided the major sins are not committed.
+- It is said in an authentic Hadith of Prophet Muhammad (peace be upon him) that those who fast in Ramadan sincerely out of faith will have their previous sins forgiven by Allah SWT provided they are not major sins.

-Fasting in Ramadan is obligatory for Muslims, and in the Qur’an it states:
+Fasting in Ramadan is obligatory for Muslims, as stated in the Quran: